Satellite images show destruction at Russian air base in Crimea

 EXCLUSIVE-Russian weapons in Ukraine powered by hundreds of Western parts

-(Reporting by Reuters bureaux; Writing by Peter Graff, John Stonestreet, Alexandra Hudson; Editing by Hugh Lawson and John Stonestreet)
+(Reporting by Reuters bureaux; Writing by Peter Graff and John Stonestreet; Editing by Hugh Lawson)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.